Steak Seasoning Timing Guide: Salt Application Science & Thickness Adjustments

 Here comes the nerdy part—the science behind why seasoning works so well on steak:

 • Maillard Reaction: This chemical reaction between amino acids and reducing sugars gives browned food its desirable flavor.
-Salting accelerates this process.
+Salting accelerates this process by lowering the pH and increasing surface temperature.

 • Temperature Zones: Different spices activate at different temps—so timing matters!
 For example, adding rosemary early enhances smokiness, while adding it late keeps it fresh and herbal.